dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 #### Open the map

-To access the demo map open the Case based Surveillance program.
+To access the demo map open the Case based Surveillance program and wait for it to load the list.
 At the bottom you’ll see the navigation bar.
 Select the map icon to access the map (note, in order to use this feature, your program needs to be collecting the coordinate during registration).

 ![](resources/images/android_analysis/cbsmap.png)

 #### Cycle through the carousel

 After opening the map icon, you will see TEI details at the bottom of the screen.
 This is referred to as the map carousel.
-You can scroll through all of the individuals registered in this program by scrolling horizontally the carousel.
+You can scroll through all of the individuals registered in this program by scrolling the carousel horizontally.
 The map will zoom into the selected coordinates.
 If there are no coordinates then a message will be shown.
 Each card in the carousel displays the tracked entity attributes marked as ‘Display in list’ when you configure your program.
 Click on the arrow to expand the card information.

 ![](resources/images/android_analysis/mapopen.png)